Jobs, inflation data surprises not changing Fed plans, Clarida says

 In remarks to a National Association of Business Economics symposium, Clarida called it the “biggest miss in history.”

-He said, however, that he still anticipates the rise in prices will prove temporary, while the weak employment report makes the pace of the jobs recovery “more uncertain” and proves the Fed’s “wisdom” in promising to keep monetary policy loose.
+He said, however, that he still anticipates the rise in prices will prove temporary, while the weak employment report makes the pace of the jobs recovery “more uncertain” and proves the “wisdom” of keeping monetary policy loose.

-The collision of higher inflation and weaker job growth has echoes of the damaging “stagflation” of the 1970s, and would be the worst of both worlds for a central bank charged with maintaining both high levels of employment and stable prices.
+The collision of higher inflation and weaker job growth has echoes of the damaging “stagflation” of the 1970s, potentially the worst of both worlds for a central bank charged with maintaining both high levels of employment and stable prices.

-It is also stoking debate over whether ongoing pandemic aid programs are out of step with the economy’s current conditions.
-That issue has prompted several Republican governors to say they will stop an enhanced federal unemployment benefit because they feel it is encouraging people not to work; members of the Biden administration say fears of the pandemic and practical issues like child care are the factors keeping people from taking jobs.
+It is also stoking debate over whether ongoing pandemic aid programs are out of step with the economy’s current condition.
+That issue has prompted several Republican governors to say they will stop an enhanced federal unemployment benefit because they feel it is encouraging people not to work.
+Members of the Biden administration say fears of the pandemic and practical issues like child care are the factors keeping people from taking jobs.

+The White House and the Fed are keeping close watch on the details -- and it could be a headache for both in the months to come.

+Republican officials jumped on the inflation report to blame the Biden administration for funneling too much stimulus into an economy that would, they say, be recovering on its own.
+Atlanta Fed president Raphael Bostic meanwhile said it may not be until the fall before it is clear what’s happening.

+“For the next four or five months there is going to be a lot of noise,” both on prices and the pace at which workers return to a potentially changed job market, Bostic said.

-Both the White House and the Fed are keeping close watch on the details.
-For the central bank, the fact that market and household expectations about future inflation have so far moved to its 2% target - as hoped - but not far above it gives it confidence an upcoming few months of price hikes will not continue.
-(Graphic: Fed inflation expectations index, )
+For the central bank, the fact that market and household expectations about future inflation have so far moved to its 2% target - as hoped - but not far above it lends confidence that rising prices will not persist.

-Still, market and economic analysts have begun to question whether the Fed is at risk of falling behind an inflation cycle that may be developing precisely because workers are reluctant to return to jobs even as a demand surge and supply bottlenecks push prices higher.
+Still, market and economic analysts have begun to question whether the Fed is falling behind an inflation cycle that may be developing precisely because workers are reluctant to return to jobs even as a demand surge and supply bottlenecks push prices higher.

-The question is how quickly all that resolves in the midst of what Clarida said was a “rebalancing” of U.S. labor markets that may involve structural mismatches between the jobs being demanded by companies and what workers are willing to do as a post-pandemic “normal” emerges.
+The question is how quickly that gets resolved in the midst of what Clarida said was a “rebalancing” of U.S. labor markets and possible mismatches between the jobs being demanded by companies and what workers are willing to do.

 Based on inflation alone, “the Fed might be planning its first rate hike around now but apparently this won’t happen for some time,” said John Leiper, chief investment officer at Tavistock Wealth. “(Fed Chair Jerome) Powell is running the Fed like he’s a football manager going into extra time ...
 But he hasn’t heard the final whistle.”